There are several ways in which risks can be dealt with, depending on the circumstances and individual or corporate risk appetite.

 Risk acceptance is about accepting that the event will, at some point, take place, and accepting responsibility for the consequences when it does take place.
 The ‘Severity x Probability’ will help determine the appropriateness of accepting the risk.
 It is also necessary to consider:

 - The legality of accepting the risk

 - Does the person accepting the risk have the authority to do so?

 - Is the cost of risk mitigation proportionate to risk?

 - Is it sensible to accept the risk?

-Risks are accepted for all sorts of reasons including:
+Businesses accept risks for all sorts of reasons, including: